 Keyhole Cave is the most adventurous of the popular ‘hidden’ caves in Sedona.
 The hike to Keyhole Cave is not on any map, the trail is not marked and the cave access climb is not easy.
-Three awesome reasons a hike to Keyhole Cave should be an essential part of your itinerary when visiting Sedona in northern Arizona.
+Three awesome reasons a hike to Keyhole Cave should be an essential part of every adventurous wishlist of best hikes in Sedona.

 Where is Keyhole Cave in Sedona?

 Keyhole Cave is a southwest facing chamber located in Coconino National Forest just north of downtown Sedona.
 The cave is accessed partly via Teacup Trail but mostly via off-trail land, which means forging a path through wilderness.